If you did not migrate your account yet, visit https://idp-portal-info.suse.com/

 - legal-auto does a cursory check of the sources to search for license issues

-See github for these scripts.
+See openSUSE-release-tools on GitHub for these scripts.

 If the automatic review by legal-auto finds issues, a full manual review is triggered.